hugh1li/academic-kickstart/content/home/about.md

 # Biography

-I am an ORISE Postdoc working on natural gas gathering pipeline leak emission estimates.
+I am an ORISE (Oak Ridge Institue for Science and Education) Postdoc working on natural gas gathering pipeline leak emission estimates.
 Prior to NETL, I got my PhD from [The Center for Atmospheric Particle Studies](https://www.cmu.edu/particulate-matter/) at Carnegie Mellon University, working with Dr. Albert Presto.